thenexthub/Codira/docs/OptimizerDesign.md

 that value handles require additional memory per-value and require doing extra work when working with values.

-The Swift optimizer approach is to let the Context (currently a part of the SILModule) handle the invalidation of instructions.
+The Codira optimizer approach is to let the Context (currently a part of the SILModule) handle the invalidation of instructions.
 When instructions are deleted the context notifies a list of listeners.
 The invalidation mechanism is relatively efficient and incurs a cost only when instructions are deleted.
 Every